ghcollin/multitables/README.rst

 concurrent nature of the library.
 They are returned as they become available.
 On-disk ordering can be forced using the ``ordered`` option, which may result in a performance penalty.

+The ``Reader`` interface allows random access, which gives fine grained control over the ordering of requests.

 `Performance gains <http://multitables.readthedocs.io/en/latest/benchmark.html>`_ of at least 2x can be achieved when reading from an SSD.